Oyvindkg/SwiftProductGenerator/README.md

 A generic cartesian product generator written in swift

 ## Mission
-Reduce memory consumption and processing time for cartesian product of arbitrary arrays.
+Reduce memory consumption and processing time for cartesian product of arbitrary arrays
-Initially used in a General Arc Consistency implementation

 ## Usage
-The generator can be initialized with an array containing the arrays to be combined
+The generator is initialized with an array containing the arrays to be combined:
 ```swift
 let arrays = [
   [0,1],